 Form healthy habits

 Practice self-care and regular exercise, these healthy habits can be for the whole family to enjoy.
-Set chores for each family member to maintain throughout the summer, not only is it practical help, it will give the kids a sense of purpose, research shows that having purpose in our day/week can promote positive wellbeing and improve cognitive function.
+Set chores for each family member to maintain throughout the summer, not only is it practical help, it will give the kids a sense of purpose, research shows that having a purpose in our day/week can promote positive well-being and improve cognitive function.